Programs : Brochure

 This program is designed for students at a beginner to intermediate Spanish level who want to study the Spanish language in an immersive environment during the summer.
 This program is a great option for students looking for their first study abroad experience or for students who would like to jump start their language ability to prepare for a semester abroad later in their academic career.
 This program is open to students after their freshman year.
 This program is run through the AU Center in Madrid.

-***For students with advanced Spanish language skills, AU Abroad recommends the Madrid Summer Internship program over this Language Program. ***
+***For students with advanced Spanish language skills (SPAN 253 or above), AU Abroad recommends the Madrid Summer Internship program instead of this Language Program. ***

 At the geographic center of this varied country lies the capital, Madrid.
 With its elegant architecture dating back to the 16th century, world famous art museums and handsome parks, Madrid is a welcoming environment.
 Stroll through the lovely Retiro Park on a Sunday morning and enjoy the jugglers and mimes.
 Treat yourself to "tapas" while taking in the exquisite design of the old Plaza Mayor.
 Or view the paintings of Goya, Velasquez, and El Greco at the Prado Museum.